 The Wine Regions

-- Don’t miss visiting Pisa while you are in Italy, but know that the leaning tower is very small!
+Don’t miss visiting Pisa while you are in Italy, but know that the leaning tower is pretty small!

-- We were expecting a giant tower, but in reality, it is fairly average sized.
+We were expecting a giant tower, but in reality, it is relatively average-sized.
 Of course, it’s still impressive, but if you are traveling with kids like me, know how teenagers like to over exaggerate everything.

-- Don’t be discouraged from visiting Pompeii by tales of crowds and Naples pickpockets.
+Don’t be discouraged from visiting Pompeii by tales of crowds and Naples pickpockets.
 The day we spent visiting Pompeii was one of the most relaxing and calm days we had in Italy.
-You will love Pompeii, don’t miss it.
+You will love Pompeii, don’t miss it if at all possible.

-- If you are driving to Pompeii, use the carpark over the road called ‘Ristorante Versuvio’.
-It’s the cheapest and only charges you €10 for the day
+If you are driving to Pompeii, use the carpark over the road called ‘Ristorante Vesuvio’.
+It’s the cheapest and only charges you €10 for the day.

 Housesitting In Italian Houses